Survey: On the Landscape of Graph Databases: Graph Models and Query Languages

 \item \texttt{Gra\-ph\-QL}.
 A framework developed and internally used at Facebook for years before its reference implementation was released as open-source~\citep{fb_graphql}.
 It introduced a new type of web-based interface for data access.
 As a framework, one of its core components is a query language for expressing data retrieval requests sent to web servers that are \texttt{Gra\-ph\-QL}-aware.
 The queries are syntactically similar to \texttt{Ja\-va\-Scri\-pt\- Ob\-ject\- No\-ta\-tion (JSON)}.
 The \texttt{Gra\-ph\-QL} specification implicitly assumes a logical data model implemented as a virtual, graph-based view over an underlying database management system~\citep{hartig2017initial}.
 It has been studied with the semantics of its queries formalized as a labeled-graph data model, and the total size of a \texttt{Gra\-ph\-QL} response has been shown to be computable in polynomial time~\citep{hartig2018semantics}. \texttt{Gra\-ph\-QL} is more than a query language - it defines a contract between the back-end and front-end over an agreed-upon type system, forming an application data model as a graph.
 It is helpful as it proposes a decoupling between the back-end and front-end, allowing each component to be changed independently of the other.
 For example, to serve queries in the graph, the data in the back-end could come from databases (e.g., \dbNeoFRj\ as the back-end serving \texttt{Gra\-ph\-QL} queries received at a web endpoint~\citep{neo4j_graphql}), in-memory representations, or other APIs.

 \item \texttt{Academic languages}.
-There is a rich history of graph query languages coming form the academic community, some of these with a direct impact on query standards.
+There is a rich history of graph query languages coming from the academic community, some of these with a direct impact on query standards.
 Early works focused on extracting paths~\citep{CruzMW87} and introduced regular path queries (RPQs), which form the core of virtually all standards when it comes to path extraction.
 More complex patterns allowing to combine paths, relational joins and aggregation were soon introduced~\citep{ConsensM90} and adopted in the literature.
 Another example is \texttt{G-Log}, a declarative query language on graphs, which was designed to combine the expressiveness of logic, the modeling of complex objects with identity, and the representations enabled by graphs~\citep{paredaens1995g}.
 In recent years many academic proposals directly influenced features of concrete query languages~\citep{GQLinfluences}.
-For example RPQs~\citep{CruzMW87} and their extensions with data tests~\citep{LibkinMV16} influenced the design of Oracle's \texttt{PGQL} and together with STRUQL~\citep{FernandezFLS97} and regular queries~\citep{ReutterRV17}, inspired LBDC's \texttt{G-CORE} proposal~\citep{gcore}. \texttt{G-CORE} incorporates multiple query facets from academic proposals and unifies them in a single setting, including complex path patterns, relational operations and the ability to manipulate path as atomic objects. \texttt{G-CORE} is considered a fundamental influence on the design of \texttt{GQL} and \texttt{SQL/\-PGQ} patterns.
+For example RPQs~\citep{CruzMW87} and their extensions with data tests~\citep{LibkinMV16} influenced the design of Oracle's \texttt{PGQL} and together with \texttt{STRU\-QL}~\citep{FernandezFLS97} and regular queries~\citep{ReutterRV17}, inspired the \texttt{G-CORE} proposal~\citep{gcore} from the Graph Data Council (formerly known as the Linked Data Benchmark Council).\footnote{Website:~\url{https://ldbcouncil.org/}} \texttt{G-CORE} incorporates multiple query facets from academic proposals and unifies them in a single setting, including complex path patterns, relational operations and the ability to manipulate path as atomic objects. \texttt{G-CORE} is considered a fundamental influence on the design of \texttt{GQL} and \texttt{SQL/\-PGQ} patterns.

 \end{itemize}

 These different query languages were proposed across decades, some inspired by the lessons of their elders, others branching off from the same idea.
 They were influenced by the graph data models that were created to express the representation of graphs.
 The standardization efforts for a graph query language are helpful to integrate the lessons from across the literature.